marcoschwartz/aREST/README.md

 ## Supported hardware

-### Arduino boards
+### Arduino/Genuino Boards

 The library is at the moment compatible with the following Arduino boards: Uno, Mega, Due, Yun and Teensy 3.x.
+It is also compatible with the Arduino/Genuino MKR1000 board.

 ### ESP8266